eda6767/dataproc/README.md

 <br/>
 </br>

-<sub> Another way to submit jobs is to create a template within you can definine cluster and job.  </sub>
+<sub> Another way to submit jobs is to create a template within you can definine cluster and job.
+However, the disadvantage of this solution is that after an erroneously completed task, the cluster still exists, which generates unnecessary costs </sub>

 <sub>